 14. Dynamic analysis

-Any software developer who wants to get a better understanding what is going on in cyber space if it comes to hacking and cracking of systems.
+This workshop is aimed at any software developer, system admin or tester who wants to get a better understanding what is going on in cyber space if it comes to hacking and cracking of systems.
 This workshop enables you to take a pro-active approach and you learn how hackers will try to break your system.
-This workshop will be an eye opener for most developers and it is the starting point of becoming a better developer.
+This workshop will be an eye opener for most attendees and it is the starting point of becoming a better developer.
 It all starts with awareness and improving your own habits.
 So start hacking yourself first, to become a better developer!

-Attendees will need to bring a computer with the following software installed.
+Attendees will need to bring a computer with one of following software options installed:

 Charles Proxy: http://www.charlesproxy.com/download/